 As a result, vitamin C may help reduce the risk of anemia among people prone to iron deficiency.

-If you suffer from low iron levels, consuming more vitamin C-rich foods or taking a vitamin C supplement may help improve your blood iron levels.
+If you have low iron levels, consuming more vitamin-C-rich foods or taking a vitamin C supplement may help improve your blood iron levels.

-First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infections (21).
+First, vitamin C helps encourage the production of white blood cells known as lymphocytes and phagocytes, which help protect the body against infection (

 Second, vitamin C helps these white blood cells function more effectively while protecting them from damage by potentially harmful molecules, such as free radicals.

 Third, vitamin C is an essential part of the skin’s defense system.
-It is actively transported to the skin where it can act as an antioxidant and help strengthen the skin’s barriers (22).
+It’s actively transported to the skin, where it can act as an antioxidant and help strengthen the skin’s barriers (22).

 What’s more, low vitamin C levels have been linked to poor health outcomes.

-Summary Vitamin C may boost immunity by helping white blood cells function more effectively, strengthening your skin’s defense system and helping wounds heal faster.
+Vitamin C may boost immunity by helping white blood cells function more effectively, strengthening your skin’s defense system, and helping wounds heal faster.

 Dementia is a broad term used to describe symptoms of poor thinking and memory.

-Studies suggest that oxidative stress and inflammation near the brain, spine and nerves (altogether known as the central nervous system) can increase the risk of dementia (28).
+Studies suggest that oxidative stress and inflammation near the brain, spine, and nerves (altogether known as the central nervous system) can increase the risk of dementia (

-Vitamin C supplements may aid against conditions like dementia if you do not get enough vitamin C from the diet.
-However, more human-based studies are needed in order to understand the impact of vitamin C supplements on nervous system health (36).
+Vitamin C supplements may aid against conditions like dementia if you don’t get enough vitamin C from your diet.
+However, additional human studies are needed to understand the effects of vitamin C supplements on nervous system health (

 While vitamin C has many scientifically proven benefits, it also has many unfounded claims supported by either weak evidence or no evidence at all.